Chandrahas-kasoju/python-st3215/README.md

 ---

 ### `ReadLoad(sts_id)`
 Get the motor load in %.
+Return `None` in case of error.

 - **Parameters**: `sts_id` (int)
 - **Returns**: `float` or `None`